Chances are good that you've thought about bringing your old paper photos into the digital age.

 Your old photographs, once digitized, will no longer fade over time.
 They can be automatically repaired with smart software, restoring color, removing redeye and stitching rips.

-Once digitized, these photographs will no longer fade over time; they can be automatically repaired with smart software (such as adding back color, removing redeye and stitching rips); photos can be organized and easily searched by keyword (on a computer, tablet, phone or online cloud site); and you can share them with friends and family over email and social media, or create fun projects like scrapbooks, slideshows, fridge magnets and more.
+Photos can be organized and easily searched via keyword or tag on a computer, online cloud site, smartphone or tablet.
+And you can share them with friends and family over email and social media or create fun projects such as fridge magnets and slideshows.